PNNL-CompBio/Snekmer/README.md

 **Search mode:** The user supplies files containing sequences in an appropriate format (e.g. FASTA) and the models they wish to search their sequences against.
 Snekmer applies the relevant workflow steps and outputs a table for each file containing model annotation probabilities for the given sequences.

+**Learn mode:** The user supplies files containing sequences in an appropriate format (e.g. FASTA) as well as an annotation file.
+Snekmer generates a kmer counts matrix with the summed kmer distribution of each annotation recognized from the sequence ID.
+Snekmer then performs a self-evaluation to assess confidence levels.
+There are two outputs, a counts matrix, and a global confidence distribution.

+**Apply mode:** The user supplies files containing sequences in an appropriate format (e.g. FASTA) and the outputs received from Learn.
+Snekmer uses cosine distance to predict the annotation of each sequence from the kmer counts matrix.
+The output is a table for each file containing sequence annotation predictions with confidence levels.

 ## How to Use Snekmer